rff-hso/rff-hso/README.md

 - 💞️ I’m looking to collaborate on nothing at the moment
 - 📫 How to reach me ... better not
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ... fun comes with doing a lot things which you are not prepared to do.
-That why we are here
+That's why we are here

 <!---
 rff-hso/rff-hso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.